KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/addons-delegates/index.md

 We used a form card in the [Kirigami Addons introduction](/docs/getting-started/kirigami/addons-introduction) before.
 Its main purpose is to serve as a container for other components while following a color different from the background, in a similar manner to a [Kirigami.Card](docs:kirigami2;Card).

-Create a new `contents/ui/SettingsPage.qml` file:
+Create a new `SettingsPage.qml` file:

 ```qml
 import QtQuick